KAVIRAJec/AWS-Learnings/10-AWS-Monitoring-and-Management/README.md

     - **Key Features**:
         - Event history of AWS API calls
         - Integration with Amazon S3 and CloudWatch Logs
-        - Data events monitoring
+        - Data events monitoring & logging
-        - Insights into user activity
+        - Encryption of log files by default
 3. **AWS Config**: AWS Config is a service that enables you to assess, audit, and evaluate the configurations of your AWS resources.
 It continuously monitors and records your AWS resource configurations and allows you to automate the evaluation of recorded configurations against desired configurations.
     - **Key Features**:
         - Continuous monitoring of resource configurations